 - This was followed by more Carlin doing more of his classics.

 - Carlin then introduced a short film by Albert Brooks, this had some interesting political commentary that we are still dealing with to this day.
 It was cool to see that there was this segment for interesting short films way back then.

-- It was fun to see the Bees at Bee Hospital but it was a little on the boring side with not much of a pay-off.
+- It was fun to see the Bees at Bee Hospital, but it was a little on the dull side with not much of a pay-off.

 - Yet another fake commercial this time it was an ad hiring operators to answer calls for commercials like the one being spoofed.
 I liked the Meta aspect of this sketch but this point I was a little over the fake ads.

 - Comedian Valri Bromfield performed.
 I never knew she was a comedian and a pretty good one at that.
 Other than Belushi and Radner she was the third person from this episode to get me to laugh out loud.

 - This was followed by the classic, "Show us your guns America" sketch which is the type of "still the same" satire I was looking for as part of this experiment.

 - It was around this time that I started to check to see how much time was left because it started to feel like things were winding down and the "toward the end" sketch for a simulated assault and robbery service left me hoping it was the last.

 - It wasn't the last.
 Nope, there was one more fake commercial for a three blade razor that didn't seem like a parody at all since their big joke was about how there were three blades.